Rhiannon McGavin: Poetry

 Grocery List Poems, McGavin’s second collection, following the publication of Branches in 2019, is a book about recovery; an exercise in returning to the comfort of one’s own body following trauma, and the alienation of an adolescence spent on the internet.
 This book is a definite step away from McGavin’s poetic origins in slam and spoken word, while still retaining the sense of urgency and deep emotion found in those forms.

 Grocery List Poems was a Long-Listed for the 2021 Poetry Book Award, an international prize honoring the best in indie publishing.
 In 2022 McGavin was awarded a George J. Mitchell Scholarship to Trinity College Dublin, where she earned an M.Phil in Creative Writing.
 While in Ireland she won the 2023 Ireland Chair of Poetry Student Award.
 McGavin’s poems have appeared in The Los Angeles Times, Poets.org, and Poetry Ireland Review, among others.
 Her third collection, Computer Room is forthcoming.

 Other work

 In 2019 McGavin worked as a research assistant on Arabelle Sicardi’s book The House of Beauty (W. W. Norton & Company, 2017).

 In 2020 she was a writer for the Netflix documentary-series Headspace Guide to Meditation.

 In 2022 McGavin served as a story editor on the feature film How to Blow Up a Pipeline, based on the Andreas Malm book of the same name.
 The film premiered at the Toronto International Film Festival, and was distributed through Neon.

 Personal life

-Her mother, Graeme McGavin, is a retired actress who appeared in a string of films during the 1980s, including Angel, My Tutor, and Weekend Pass.
+Her mother, Graem McGavin, is a retired actress who appeared in a string of films during the 1980s, including Angel, My Tutor, and Weekend Pass.
 Her grandfather was actor Darren McGavin.